-At the other extreme unexpected behavior can emerge from only
+At the other extreme unexpected behavior can emerge from only two

-if their interactions are rich and they are sufficiently
+interacting elements if their interactions are rich and they are sufficiently

-(consider a marriage).
+adaptable (consider a marriage).

 Multicellular systems, whether in biological or digital realms, have many elements that are themselves complex dynamic systems that interact with each other in quite complex ways.

 Neurons are much smaller than grains of sand yet their interactions are far richer.
 Neural "circuits" of only a few hundred to a few thousand neurons can produce amazing behavior.
-The entire central nervous system of C. elegans, a roundworm commonly used in biological studies of development, has 302 neurons and about 5000 synapses, yet it demonstrates social behaviors of a primitive sort and something akin to associative learning.
+The entire central nervous system of C. elegans, a roundworm used in biological studies of development, has 302 neurons and about 5000 synapses, yet it demonstrates social behaviors of a primitive sort and something akin to associative learning.
 The nervous system of Aplysia (a mollusk) contains 18-20 thousand neurons.
 These animals aren't noted for their intellectual gifts, yet their behavioral repertoire is far greater and more "purposeful" than a hurricane or a sand dune: they seek food, avoid danger, mate, and learn.
 Aplysia, demonstrates learning in both classical conditioning experiments and operant reward conditioning.

 What, then, of the Internet with more than a billion elements,

-simplest answer is,
+multiple other elements?
+The simplest answer is,

 no one knows, nor can know, nor ever will know in detail.